Cosmological simulations of the same spiral galaxy: the impact of baryonic physics: Abstract

 \section{Abstract}

 The interplay of star formation and supernova (SN) feedback in galaxy formation is a key element for understanding galaxy evolution.
 Since these processes occur at small scales, it is necessary to have sub-grid models that recover their evolution and environmental effects at the scales reached by cosmological simulations.
-We simulate the same spiral galaxy inhabiting a Milky Way (MW) size halo in a cosmological environment changing the sub-grid models for SN feedback and star formation.
+In this work, we present the results of the \emph{Mochima} simulation, where we simulate the same spiral galaxy inhabiting a Milky Way (MW) size halo in a cosmological environment changing the sub-grid models for SN feedback and star formation.
 We test combinations of the Schmidt law and a multi-freefall based star formation with delayed cooling feedback or mechanical feedback.
 We reach a resolution of 35 pc in a zoom-in box of 36 Mpc.
 For this, we use the code RAMSES with the implementation of gas turbulence in time and trace the local hydrodynamical features of the star-forming gas.
 Finally, we compare the galaxies at redshift 0 with global and interstellar medium observations in the MW and local spiral galaxies.
 The simulations show successful comparisons with observations.
 Nevertheless, diverse galactic morphologies are obtained from different numerical implementations.
-We highlight the importance of detailed modelling of the star formation and feedback processes, especially when increasing the resolution of simulations.
+We highlight the importance of detailed modelling of the star formation and feedback processes, especially for simulations with a resolution that start to reach scales relevant for molecular cloud physics.
 Future improvements could alleviate the degeneracies exhibited in our simulated galaxies under different sub-grid models.